Failure is a word that can give Goosebumps to anyone even in sleep.

-We all have faced failure many times in life and at times it is so fearful that one may get panic attack, may have severe depression, high stress may lead to irregular blood pressure and many more ailments.
-At times we are so obsessed by this fear that we don’t want to try anything new and even try preventing others from the same.
-We become judgemental that one cannot succeed in this matter as some n number of people had failed trying.
+Everyone faces failure in life and at times it is so fearful that one may get a panic attack or may have severe depression.
+High stress may lead to irregular blood pressure and many more ailments.
+At times we are so obsessed by this fear that we refrain from trying anything new and even stop others from the same.

-I may sound strange if I say, failure is not that scary, and you can learn a lot from it.
-You must embrace failure because it shows you how you can be better and more successful.
-We all have failed many times in life, in studies, with money or in relationships.
-We all criticize ourselves for failing and at times we allow our failures to hold us back.
-Fear of failing is so high that it resists us from trying.
+I may sound strange saying, failure is not that scary, and one can learn a lot from it.
+You must embrace failure because it shows how one can be better and more successful.
+On failing we criticize ourselves and at times allowing our failures to hold us back.
+Fear of failing is so high that it resists us from trying again.

-History has shown many times that success doesn’t come easy to all, but if you are ready to fight and keep on trying it will surely come to you.
-Just imagine how hard it would had been for Winston Churchill for keep on trying as he lost all the elections for public office, until he succeeded for the post of Prime Minister at the age of 62.
-Or, how about KFC founder Colonel Harland Sanders, who started KFC at the age of 65.
-His childhood was not easy, and he too failed many times in life.
+History has shown many times that success doesn’t come easy to all, but if you are ready to fight and keep on trying it will surely come.
+Just imagine how hard it would have been for Winston Churchill to keep on trying as he lost all the elections for public office, until he succeeded for the post of Prime Minister at the age of 62.
+How about KFC founder Colonel Harland Sanders, who started KFC at the age of 65.
+His childhood was not easy, and he too failed many times in life

 “Failure is so important, we speak about success all the time, but it is the ability to resist or use failure that often leads to greater success” – J. K. Rowling